xbeat/Machine-Learning/README.md

 Introduction to Game Graphs in AI

 Game graphs, also known as game trees, are a fundamental concept in AI and game theory.
 They represent the possible moves and outcomes in a game, allowing AI agents to reason about optimal strategies.
 In this slideshow, we'll explore game graphs using Python, focusing on beginner-level concepts and actionable examples.

+## Predictive Analytics with Markov Chains in Python

+Introduction to Markov Chains

+Markov chains are mathematical systems that undergo transitions from one state to another according to certain probabilistic rules.
+They are named after the Russian mathematician Andrey Markov and have wide-ranging applications in various fields, including predictive analytics.

 ## Best Face Recognition Models in Python